brentlintner/linus/TRACKER.md

 ## Current

+* If LINUS CONTINUE is seen, then continue, don't look for unfinished files
+* Newline is added to start of file when parsed on recap

 ## Backlog

+* Don't pretty print JSON data (unless debug)

+* Ensure trailing newlines don't happen a lot
+    * This means we drop an empty last part too?

 * File Handling
     * If missing no more parts is still issue:
         * Make it required for all files
         * Make Part: only required for a non special file part
     * Each time we write a file, if the content stripped of trailing newlines is the same, print (no changes) instead of writing the file and showing the diff
-    * Ensure trailing newlines don't happen a lot
-        * This means we drop an empty last part too
     * Bug: Is Chunk more clear than Part? (apparently not?)
     * Bug: Since the LLM might write a new version of a file instead of finishing a previous version, we need to check for that so we don't continue unintentionally